jmstenger/stop_compiler/README.txt

 Having installed OCaml & OPAM, you now need to add dependencies specific to the project:

 Install llvm using apt-get.
 During installation take note of which version of llvm is being installed and then install the appropriate bindings in opam.
-When I installed the project, for instance, apt-get installed llvm 3.8, so I installed the lllvm 3.8 bindings in opam:
+When I installed the project, apt-get installed llvm 3.8, so I installed the llvm 3.8 bindings in opam:

 	sudo apt-get install llvm
 	opam install llvm.3.8